Clinical Counseling Psy (CCP) (CCP)

 Selected topics in psychology and may be repeated or credit when course varies.

-CCP 795 Multicultural Counseling 3 cr
+CCP 795 Social and Multicultural Bases of Behavior 3 cr

 CCP 796 Directed Studies 1-3 cr